 Since that night, I have done my best to live up to that decision.
 And I must say; that our marriage is on the mend.

 Are we perfect people?
 No.

 Will we always do or say the right thing?
 No.

 Do we/I have the power to choose to love, honor and obey God and each other?
 Yes.

 What I’m trying to get at here is that through it all, we have persevered.
 Has it all been bad?
-Absolutely not.
+Not.
 We have more good years than bad.
-We just dwell on the bad more, which is not the way it should be.
+We dwell on the bad more, which is not how it should be.

-But truth be told, God put me and Brandi together for a purpose.
+But truth be told, God put Brandi and me together for a purpose.
 He did not make a mistake because He doesn’t make mistakes.
 I have loved her from the beginning.
 I have never stopped.
 She will forever and always be the one I choose and the one chosen for me.
-I love her more every single day and will love her for the rest of my life.
+I love her more every day and will love her for the rest of my life.
 Love you, babe!